 Tardiness: We begin on time and end on time.
 Do not start gathering your belongings until class is over, especially when we have a speaker.

 Credit: Gov 1005 fulfills the QRD requirement.
 You may also get concentration credit.
 This is true, obviously, for Government.
-It is also true in Statistics, Psychology and Social Studies.
+It is also true in Statistics, Psychology, Sociology, and Social Studies.
 I am happy to support students who want to petition other departments.

-Announcements: You are responsible for any assignment/exam/deadline updates/changes which are either announced in class, promulgated via the course Canvas e-mail list or posted in the official Preceptor’s Notes on Piazza.
+Announcements: You are responsible for any assignment/exam/deadline updates/changes which are either announced in class or promulgated via the course Canvas e-mail list.
+The official Preceptor’s Notes on Piazza are important, but we will e-mail them to you.
 You are not responsible for every other random post on Piazza.
+In fact, you can ignore Piazza if you want.

 Solo Participation: 5 points.
 This category relates to things you do alone in class.
 Missing class (without notifying us) or missing too many classes will cost you points, as will a failure to participate in class activities.
 We keep track of this via Google forms and sheets, so be sure to fill them out when requested.
 Note that I do not care if you know the answer when I cold-call you.
 This plays no part in your grade.